Uncover the access your users and groups have in your environments with a Permissions matrix report.

 Select All users and groups, External users, or Specific users and groups.
 If you select Specific users and groups, begin typing the user's name, and select the appropriate user from the dropdown.

 Select whether or not you wish to include lists and list content in the scope of the report.

 View the inherited permissions by clicking on View.

 Permissions for SharePoint groups and Active Directory security groups are not initially expanded.
-To view the members of a given group, you can expand the group by clicking on the expand icon.
+To view the members of a given group, you can expand the group by clicking on the expand button.

-Expanding a group will add all the group's members into the permissions matrix, so that you can see the unique permissions that member has.
+Expanding a group will add all the group's members to the permissions matrix so you can see the unique permissions each member has.

-To expand or collapse all groups, use the icons at the top right of the report.
+To expand or collapse all groups, use the Expand all groups and Collapse all groups buttons at the top right of the report.

 Note: If you are exporting your results to Excel, you should expand all groups so that you have access to the permissions matrix information of all members.

 Guest Links: SharePoint in Microsoft 365 has a feature called Guest Links which allows you to easily share documents with external, anonymous users.
 There are 2 types of links depending on the permissions that should be given out to anyone with the link: View Only and Edit.
 By default, these links do not exist and must be enabled manually.
 When this happens, SharePoint creates hidden user accounts, one for each link type: Guest Reader and Guest Contributor.
 ShareGate Desktop represents these accounts in the Permissions matrix report as a single user account, Anonymous Guest Link with Contribute and/or Read access, allowing you to quickly gather the documents that are accessible from outside your enterprise.